vitorfariaz/scc-provider/README.md

 ## About the project
 This api has 2 resources, it is very lean because was done to be able to focus on what matters: the definition and use of the contract.
-To understrand the full example of this poc, is need to download the [consumer-side]( https://github.com/vitorfariaz/scc-consumer) that consumes the contract that is provide by this project, but this project can be run a part.
+To understrand the full example of this poc, is need to download the [consumer-side]( https://github.com/vitorfariaz/scc-consumer) that consumes the contract that is provide by this project, but this project can be runned a part.

 ## Resources
-**GET:** /allGuests
+#### GET: /allGuests
 Return a list of objects of type Guest
 Example of response:
 ```